Labour Program Forward Regulatory Plan: 2024 to 2026

 Potential impacts on Canadians, including businesses

-The proposed amendments would not impact Canadian small businesses and would not result in any increase or decrease in administrative burden.
-Overall, this proposal would result in a net reduction of four regulations counted under the "one-for-one" rule.
+The proposed regulations would not impact Canadian small businesses.
+The proposed amendments would not impose administrative burden on business.
+This proposal would result in a net reduction of four regulations counted under the "one-for-one" rule.

 Regulatory cooperation efforts (domestic and international)

-The Labour Program has been engaging with representatives from the Canadian Nuclear Safety Commission and the provinces of Ontario, New Brunswick, and Saskatchewan to discuss changes to the regulations in regards to nuclear power plants and uranium mines.
+The Labour Program has been engaging with representatives from the Canadian Nuclear Safety Commission and the provinces of Ontario, New Brunswick, and Saskatchewan to discuss changes to the regulations regarding nuclear power plants and uranium mines.

 Consultations